-Describe how resources will be allocated among funding categories: For Plan Year Three, the State of Montana will allocate \$0900,000 in CDBG funds to Housing and Neighborhood Renewal activities.
-The amount of funds was decreased due the lack of applications requesting funding for Houising and Neighborhood Renewal activities.
+Describe how resources will be allocated among funding categories: For Plan Year Three, the State of Montana will allocate \$900,000 in CDBG funds to Housing and Neighborhood Renewal activities.
 The Housing and Neighborhood Renewal award amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.